Since 1944, we’ve delivered the best parts, service and people in the industry.

 In the early 1960s, Cosmo and his son George E. became the sole owners of the company and expanded into the air conditioning business.
 Less than a decade later, CPE was no longer just a supply house.
 The company grew rapidly as it built branch locations across Missouri and Illinois, joined key industry organizations and advanced further into the refrigeration market.
 In just twenty years, CPE became the leading refrigeration wholesaler in the St. Louis area.
 In 1989, George passed the company down to his seven children, with his eldest son George C. taking over as president and many of his other children occupying various positions.
 In 2019, Crescent acquired Dennis Company, expanding into Iowa and northwestern Illinois.

 CPE is committed to making your life easier and your business more successful by providing outstanding customer service and industry expertise along with high quality products by brands you can trust.
-Brands like American Standard, Emerson, Honeywell, Johnson Controls, Aprilaire, Sporlan, Mitsubishi Electric, White Rodgers, Chemours, Nest, and so many more.
+Brands like American Standard, Emerson, Honeywell, Johnson Controls, Aerus, Aprilaire, Sporlan, Mitsubishi Electric, White Rodgers, Chemours, and so many more.
 We always strive to give you what you need, when you need it, at a fair price.

 We’re committed to supporting worthy causes and caring for those in need.

 Crescent Cares is the philanthropic program at Crescent Parts & Equipment, dedicated to helping those in need in our community.
 Our aim is to partner with our employees and the nonprofit organizations they support to donate funds and resources.
-Having 18 locations in three states means we’re fortunate to be part of many great communities, and giving back to those communities (and beyond) however we can is a fundamental part of our company.
+Having multiple locations in three states means we’re fortunate to be part of many great communities, and giving back to those communities (and beyond) however we can is a fundamental part of our company.